SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Jona uses several statistical models to derive the data, on which the recommendations for the pitstop or other information is based.
 Therefore it will take some laps, before Jonas conclusion get more and more precise.
 So be careful, if you let Jona plan a pitstop after you have driven only three or four laps.
 You might end up with not enough fuel to reach the finish line.

-The following statsitical models are currently implemented:
+The following statistical models are currently implemented:

   1. Tyre pressure development